-Hover over a correlation to see the latency of spans with that tag overlaid on the histogram (shaded a darker yellow).
+Hover over a correlation to see the latency of spans with that tag in the regression on the histogram (shaded a darker yellow).
 For example, in this histogram, the tag

-service.version:v1.14.569 appears on only the spans with higher latency in the regression and may be associated with the root cause of the latency.
+large_batch:true appears on only the spans with higher latency and only in the regression (there are no darker bars within the blue baseline period).
+This tag is likely associated with the root cause of the latency increase.

-Click on a row in the Compare Tags table to view example traces that contain the correlated tag.
+Click on a row (or use the Filter icon) in the Compare Tags table to filter the Operation diagram, Logs analysis, and Trace Analysis table by that tag.

 Compare Slowest Operations Contributing to the Critical Path in a Trace

-The Operation Diagram and Compare Operations table show the operations across the request path of traces in the regression.
-By default, the diagram shows all downstream operations from the original ingress operation and service.
+The Operation Diagram shows the operations across the request path of traces in the regression.
+By default, the diagram shows all downstream operations from the operation and service you’re investigating.
 Yellow halos denote average latency contribution.
-The ingress operation you’re currently investigating has a blue animated halo.
+The operation you’re currently investigating has a blue animated halo.

 The diagram edges represent relationships between spans and is dependent on the quality of your instrumentation.
 Missing spans may cause edges to appear when there is no parent-child relationship.
 The following can cause missing spans: